Pathways II: Revolution

 Program Note:

-The second in the series, Pathways II: Revolution was composed for Daniel Hostetler, and was supported in part by a grant from the Jerome Foundation through the Minnesota Composers Forum Composer Commissioning Program.
-The primary impetus behind this version was the Los Angeles riots of 1992, as reflected in the confrontational character of the solo percussion part: here the soloist acts as aggressor, responding to the orchestra with fury throughout.
-The work is in four movements, each of which is named for the time and location of a potential outbreak of violent activity in the Los Angeles area.
+The second in the series, Revolution is a response to the Los Angeles riots of 1992, as reflected in the confrontational character of the solo percussion part: here the soloist acts as aggressor, responding to the ensemble with tension and fury throughout the four-movement work.
 In Fairfax, 5:38 am.
-Tuesday., the soloist begins unobtrusively, gradually emerging to wage an all-out assault upon the orchestra; the movement closes with a series of explosive attacks from the soloist as the orchestral accompaniment eventually breaks down.
+Tuesday., the soloist begins unobtrusively, gradually emerging to wage an all-out assault upon the ensemble; the movement closes with a series of explosive attacks from the soloist as the ensemble accompaniment eventually breaks down.
 Cahuenga, 11:57 pm.
-Friday. opens with a confrontation between the orchestral percussion and the soloist, the latter inevitably overtaking only to contend with the brass.
-Following this opening onslaught, the percussion becomes uncharacteristically passive, acting in concord with the orchestra for the remainder of the movement.
+Friday. opens with a confrontation between the ensemble percussionists and the soloist, the latter inevitably overtaking only to contend with the brass.
+Following this opening onslaught, the percussion becomes uncharacteristically passive, acting in concord with the ensemble for the remainder of the movement.
 Sepulveda, 3:14 pm.
-Sunday. begins quietly, gradually building in intensity throughout; here the soloist reacts to the orchestra, culminating in an aggressive exchange between the soloist and orchestral bass drum.
+Sunday. begins quietly, gradually building in intensity throughout; here the soloist reacts to the ensemble, culminating in an aggressive exchange between the soloist and the bass drum.
 In Lankershim, 10:24 am.
-Wednesday., a violent flourish in the solo percussion gives way to a placid yet brief orchestral introduction.
-The remainder of the movement engages the entire orchestra in contention with the furious moto perpetuo of the solo percussion.
+Wednesday., a violent flourish in the solo percussion gives way to a placid yet brief introduction in the ensemble.
+The remainder of the movement engages the entire ensemble in contention with the furious moto perpetuo of the solo percussion.
 Even as the forces relent at the conclusion of the work, there remains an atmosphere of unrest and discontent.
-Pathways: Revolution is in no way intended as a social or political manifesto, but rather as a response to the vivid images and profound consequences of such domestic social strife.

 Performance/Broadcast History: